 At least 60 delegates attended the virtual meeting.

-During the meeting, the Secretariat shared information and updated Member States on the submission of draft offers for sectors that Member States are willing to open for the others.
+At the meeting, the Secretariat shared information and updated Member States on the submission of draft offers for sectors that Member States are willing to open for the others.
 It also shared preliminary technical analysis of the initial offers submitted and information on capacity building initiatives planned for the coming months.

 The delegates provided suggestions on how to move forward on some of the issues to advance the negotiations on the schedules that have already been submitted during this COVID period to enable work to continue.